Pro TV: Programs

-Știrile PRO TV
+Știrile Pro TV

-Știrile PRO TV (Pro TV News) is one of the most popular news programs in Romania, with an average rating of 9.3 points and 25.1% market share, being watched by over a million urban viewers.
-According to 2022 report of Reuters Institute for the Study of Journalism, 76% of the interviewed persons confirmed that PRO TV news are the most trusted ones.
-According to different research studies, PRO TV has at this moment a reach of 63% in terms of weekly use, 51% of the people watching the programs at least three times per week.
+Știrile Pro TV (Pro TV News) is one of the most popular news programs in Romania, with an average rating of 9.3 points and 25.1% market share, being watched by over a million urban viewers.
+According to 2022 report of Reuters Institute for the Study of Journalism, 76% of the interviewed persons confirmed that Pro TV news are the most trusted ones.
+According to different research studies, Pro TV has at this moment a reach of 63% in terms of weekly use, 51% of the people watching the programs at least three times per week.

-Știrile PRO TV won the International Emmy Award News of 2008 in September 2008.
+Știrile Pro TV won the International Emmy Award News of 2008 in September 2008.

 Andreea Esca is the longest-standing newscaster in Romania.
-She began her career over 25 years ago, and has spent 23 years with PRO TV.
+She began her career in 1993, and has been with Pro TV since 1995.

+The look of the news operation was changed in March 2020, changing its color from blue to red.

-PRO TV news programs are broadcast daily, multiple times per day.
+Pro TV news programs are broadcast daily, multiple times per day.